Boykin Spaniel

 Origin & History

 The Boykin Spaniel owes its name to Lemuel Whitaker Boykin.
 Dumpy was given to him for training by his friend White.
-He began to train Dumpy cross with existing breeds that were used for hunting.
-These included the Cocker Spaniel, English Springer Spaniel, American Water Spaniel and the Chesapeake Bay Retriever.
+He began to cross Dumpy with existing breeds that were used for hunting.
+These included the Cocker Spaniel, the English Springer Spaniel, the American Water Spaniel and the Chesapeake Bay Retriever.

-From this breeding came the handsome, brown Boykin Spaniel.
-He was long known only among hunters in South Carolina.
-There the breed is also official State Dog.
-Over time, however, the quadruped got hold of more and more lovers.
-Since 2009 he is recognized by the American Kennel Club.
-However, the FCI still does not accept the spaniel as a separate breed.
+The beautiful brown Boykin Spaniel emerged from this breed.
+For a long time, it was only known to hunters in South Carolina.
+The breed is also an official state dog there.
+But over time, the four-legged friend gained more and more fans.
+It has been recognized by the American Kennel Club since 2009.
+However, the FCI still does not accept the spaniel as an independent breed.